LYMPHOMA IN DOGS

 Other tests that may be recommended include a bone marrow aspirate and/or a spleen or liver aspirate.
 These tests are needed to “stage the disease.”
 Lymphoma is classified by stage:

 In cases of lymphoma that are not as straightforward as the classical “multicentric” lymphoma described below, staging may be more important.
-Staging used to be done regularly after the initial diagnosis of lymphoma but it has since been found that stage of disease does not impact upon the response to chemotherapy (i.e. it is not true that a stage II will have a better response than a stage IV) and thus there isn't much point to going through the trouble and expense of staging.
+Staging used to be done regularly after the initial diagnosis of lymphoma but it has since been found that stage of disease does not impact upon the response to chemotherapy (i.e. it is not true that a stage II will have a better response than a stage IV) staging is often omitted from the work up.
 The exception is Stage V, the most advanced stage.
 Patients with stage V lymphoma tend to have a poor response to chemotherapy and it may be helpful to stage the patient to rule out whether or not the patient is in Stage V.

 Another important parameter that should be checked is the blood calcium level.
 This sounds unrelated to cancer but, in fact, some types of lymphoma produce a hormone called PTH-rp (parathyroid hormone related protein) which is capable of creating dangerous elevations in the blood calcium level (see our page on hypercalcemia for more details.)
 A dog with an elevated blood calcium level tends to have a poorer prognosis.
 Approximately 15% of dogs with lymphoma (and 40% of dogs with T-cell lymphoma) have elevated blood calcium levels.